 Salt & pepper: Season to taste.

-How to make it:
+How to make easy tuna spread

-How to eat and store the tuna spread:
+How to eat tuna spread:

-- As a dip with crackers
+- As a dip with crackers;

 Here are some other quick lunch recipes to try: